biobakery/homebrew-biobakery/README.md

   this issue run the command ``$ locate freetype | grep ft2build.h`` to find where the header file is located.
 Then run the command ``$ ln -s /usr/include/freetype2/ft2build.h /usr/include/`` (replacing the initial location with the one from the first command) to link this file to the location where matplotlib expects it.
 This should resolve the issue.

+5. What should I do if I see errors about python2?
+  The tools by default are installed with the python2 executable.
+For most environments on Linux and MacOS, you should have a python2 executable.
+If you run ``$ which python2`` and python2 is not found you are likely in a python3 conda environment.
+  If this is the case, then search for python3.
+If python3 is found add the option ``--with-python3`` to install the tool with python3.
+The python3 install is available for all tools that are python2/3 compatible.